Ascospore: Role in fungal life cycles

 Mobility takes several forms.
 Many filamentous ascomycetes hurl spores clear of the substrate; dung dwellers such as Podospora and Triangularia regularly shoot them tens of centimetres beyond the manure pile so grazing animals carry the fungus farther.
 Subterranean truffles invert the strategy: their fragrant ascocarps entice mammals whose chewing ruptures the asci, and the thick-walled spores pass intact through the gut to be deposited in new territory.
-On bare rock faces lichens release showers of minute, colourless spores; sheer numbers compensate for the added requirement of meeting a suitable photobiont before a new thallus can form.
+On bare rock faces lichens release showers of minute, colourless spores; sheer numbers can compensate for the added requirement that the fungus must meet a suitable before a new thallus can form.

 Dormancy allows the same spores to bridge seasons or catastrophes.
 In apple orchards, Venturia inaequalis survives winter as asci on fallen leaves and launches spores with the first spring rain, providing the primary inoculum of each epidemic.
-Fire-adapted moulds such as Neurospora keep a soil seed-bank of heat-resistant spores that germinate en masse after a burn and rapidly colonise the charred wood.
-Light, melanised spores of saprobes like Chaetomium and Xylaria tolerate high-altitude transport; atmospheric surveys recover them thousands of kilometres from land, showing how they seed distant ecosystems and help homogenise fungal floras on a continental scale.
+Fire-adapted moulds such as Neurospora keep a soil seed-bank of heat-resistant spores that germinate en masse after a burn and rapidly colonize the charred wood.
+Light, melanised spores of saprobes like Chaetomium and Xylaria tolerate high-altitude transport; atmospheric surveys recover them thousands of kilometres from land, showing how they seed distant ecosystems, making fungal communities more similar across regions on a continental scale.

 Soil and sediment spore banks

-Permanent 'spore banks' parallel the seed banks of plants: vast reserves of dormant ascospores accumulate in substrates and germinate only when conditions turn favourable.
+Long-lived spore banks parallel the seed banks of plants: vast reserves of dormant ascospores accumulate in substrates and germinate only when conditions turn favourable.
 In calcareous truffle orchards, for example, systematic post-season digs show that roughly 30–40 % of black truffle (Tuber melanosporum) ascocarps remain undetected by foragers or animals; their thick-walled spores persist in the upper 10 cm of soil and form a standing inoculum that can span multiple years.
-Similar long-term reservoirs occur in aquatic settings: metabarcoding of a 10.5-kyr sediment core from Lake Lielais Svētiņu (Latvia) recovered diverse Ascomycota ITS sequences, including coprophilous and saprotrophic taxa, showing that ascospores are routinely incorporated into lacustrine sediments and can survive burial over millennial timescales before re-entry into the water column by mixing.
+Similar long-term reservoirs occur in aquatic settings: metabarcoding of a 10,500-year-old sediment core from Lake Lielais Svētiņu (Latvia) recovered diverse Ascomycota ITS sequences, including coprophilous and saprotrophic taxa.
+This shows that ascospores can enter lake sediments and can survive burial over millennial timescales before re-entry into the water column by mixing.